John England (bishop): Civic affairs

 In 1822, England promoted the establishment of a book society in each congregation to encourage literacy and education.
 The same year, he started the "United States Catholic Miscellany", the first distinctly Catholic newspaper in the United States.
 He reached out to civic leaders, both Catholic and non-Catholic.
+In one occasion, the US Catholic Miscellany was the center of a public exchange between England and the managers of the Protestant-run Charleston Orphan House after they denied England's request to permit Catholic priests to come to the orphanage regularly and catechize children at the request of one parent.
+England expressed concern that children’s religious rights were being violated and addressed the Orphan House directly in a publicized entry: "What would you think of a proposal on my part requiring you to give up the religious instruction of the children of Protestants to Roman Catholics?
+This Protestant-Catholic confrontation prompted England to bring a congregation of nuns to Charleston to care for Catholic orphans in 1830, an initiative that later led to the opening of a Catholic orphanage in 1841.

 In 1826, England became the first Catholic bishop to address the House of Representatives in Washington, D.C., with President John Quincy Adams in the audience.
-In his speech, England strong denied that the Catholic Church was intolerant of other denominations.
+In his speech, England strongly denied that the Catholic Church was intolerant of other denominations.
 Regarding the control of Catholic voters by the church hierarchy, he stated:I would not allow to the Pope or any bishop of our church the smallest interference with the humblest vote at our most insignificant balloting box.

 First Provincial Council and Constitution

 England played a prominent role in convening the 1829 First Provincial Council of Baltimore, a gathering of bishops and clergy from across the United States.
 The American bishops were struggling both financially and theologically.
 England saw the value of their meeting to face challenges as a group.

 England also wrote a constitution for his diocese that defined its relationships to civil and canon law.
 It was incorporated by the state and adopted by the several congregations.
 He also organized conventions of representative clergy and laity in the three states in his diocese to meet annually.